sourcegraph/handbook/content/departments/cloud/technical-docs/index.md

 Internal instances are created for various testing purposes:

-- testing changes prior to the monthly upgrade on customer instances. upon a new release is made available, Cloud team will follow [managed instances upgrade tracker](../../engineering/dev/process/releases/upgrade_managed_issue_template.md) to proceed with upgrade process.
+- testing changes prior to the monthly upgrade on customer instances. upon a new release is made available, Cloud team will follow managed instances upgrade tracker (this is created prior to monthly upgrade) to proceed with upgrade process.
 - testing significant operational changes prior to applying to customer instances
 - short-lived instances for product teams to test important product changes.
 Notes: any teammate may request a managed instance through our [request process](./index.md#managed-instance-requests)